rafaelkkodj-crypto/aaaadddd/README.md

 --========================================================

 local function FindTarget()
 	local camera = workspace.CurrentCamera

-	if not camera then
+	if not camera then return nil end
-		return nil
-	end

-	local center =
+	local center = Vector2.new(
-		Vector2.new(
 		camera.ViewportSize.X/2,
 		camera.ViewportSize.Y/2
 	)

 	local bestPlayer = nil
 	local bestScreenDistance = math.huge

-	for _,player in ipairs(
+	for _,player in ipairs(Players:GetPlayers()) do
-		Players:GetPlayers()
-	) do

-		if player ~= LocalPlayer
-			and IsAlive(player) then
+		if player ~= LocalPlayer and IsAlive(player) then

-			local distance =
+			local distance = GetDistance(player)
-				GetDistance(player)

-			if distance <=
+			if distance <= Config.AimDistance then
-				Config.AimDistance then

 				local head = Head(player)

 				if head then
 					local screen,visible =
-						camera:WorldToViewportPoint(
-							head.Position
-						)
+						camera:WorldToViewportPoint(head.Position)

 					if visible and screen.Z > 0 then

-						local point =
+						local point = Vector2.new(screen.X,screen.Y)
-							Vector2.new(
-								screen.X,
-								screen.Y
-							)

-						local screenDistance =
+						local screenDistance = (point-center).Magnitude
-							(point-center).Magnitude

-						if screenDistance <=
+						if screenDistance <= Config.AimFOV then
-							Config.AimFOV then

 							local allowed = true

 							if Config.AllCheck then
-								allowed =
+								allowed = IsVisible(player)
-									IsVisible(player)
 							end

-							if allowed and
+							if allowed and screenDistance < bestScreenDistance then bestScreenDistance = screenDistance
-								screenDistance <
-								bestScreenDistance then

-								bestScreenDistance =
-									screenDistance

-								bestPlayer =
+								bestPlayer = player
-									player

 							end
 						end
 					end
 				end
 			end
 		end
 	end

 	return bestPlayer
 end

 RunService:BindToRenderStep(